pertzlab/ARCOSpx-publication/README.md

 # Introduction

-This repository contains scripts required to reproduce the results in the publication of Grädel et al. _Deciphering Subcellular Organisation Through Spatio-Temporal Correlation Tracking_ ([link](https://www.biorxiv.org)).
+This repository contains scripts required to reproduce the results in the publication of Grädel et al. _Deciphering Subcellular Organisation Through Tracking of Emergent Dynamic Events_ ([link](https://www.biorxiv.org)).

 <p align="center">